zippyy/myblog/content/post/WiFi-Pineapple-on-Slate-AR750S/index.md

 Once I figured out that I needed to use Uboot (The instructions say to use SSH but that didnt work for me either although I may not have waited long enough on that first try however this method above I was able to reproduce several times.)
 It was smooth sailing so dont try to use the LUCI Admin interface firmware upgrade/flash option becuase it seems to get stuck but it may have just been a fluke so YMMV but I was easily able to reset to the original firmware with Uboot when that didnt work for me so feel free to test it and report back in the comments below.

+Here is a picture of the Original WiFi-Pineapple Hardware that this firmware is a clone from.

 ![Original Wifi-Pinapple](wp-mk7_81d03a53-bf1a-426f-9425-a34c8b3d9c85_1200x.webp)

 So long and Thanks for all the Fish!